jjlee/rescript-mode/README.md

 TODO: bundle this or provide a way of auto-installing it

+You can either build this from source or download a release:

 * To build from source, fetch [the rescript repo](https://github.com/rescript-lang/rescript-vscode) and compile it following [the build documentation